Oweoqi/discover/README.md

-Formerly BackTrack scripts.
-For use with Kali Linux.
+An attempt to port the legendary discover scripts to Arch.
+For use with Arch Linux.
 Custom bash scripts used to automate various pentesting tasks.

 ### Download, setup & usage
-* If using Kali mini ```apt-get install windows-binaries```
 * git clone git://github.com/leebaird/discover.git /opt/discover/
 * All scripts must be ran from this location.
 * cd /opt/discover/